 Evaluation criteria for replication findings

-We aimed to compare the replication effects with the original effects in the target article using the criteria set by LeBel et al. (2018) (see section “Replication evaluation” in the supplementary).
+We aimed to compare the replication effects with the original effects in the target article using the criteria set by LeBel et al. (2018) (see section “Replication evaluation” in the supplementary materials).

 Replication closeness evaluation